-It's no secret that Qatar, in its modern form, is built on its vast gas and oil reserves.
-The skyline of Doha is growing at a breakneck pace, and signs of its new wealth are evident everywhere one goes, from super cars on the roads to VIP shopping experiences in the city's many luxury malls.
+The skyline of Doha is growing at a breakneck pace, and signs of the city's wealth are evident everywhere one goes, from super cars on the roads to VIP shopping experiences in its many luxury malls.

-The growth in the population of expats working in Qatar is a necessary part of its development and there's an ever-increasing number of activities to keep those relocating here occupied.
+The growth in the population of expats working in Qatar is a necessary part of its development and there's an ever-increasing number of sights and attractions for the whole family.